Estate Planning Checklist

 9. Get a Living Will

-A living will, typically called an advance directive, states your wishes in regard to what types of life-prolonging medical treatments you do, or don’t, want if you become terminally ill or are injured and are unable to express your wishes.
+A living will, often known as an advance directive, articulates your preferences concerning life-prolonging medical treatments in the event of terminal illness or incapacitation.
 A living will also go along with a health care power of attorney, as it can serve as a guide for your agent or can express your wishes in the event your agent is unavailable at a critical time.

 10. Leave Information for Executor and Statement of Your Wishes